kt-k10/Pagerank/README.md

 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --verbose --filter_ratio=0.2
 $ python3 pagerank.py --data=data/lawfareblog.csv.gz --verbose --filter_ratio=0.2 --alpha=0.99999
 ```
-You should notice that the last command takes considerably more iterations to compute the pagerank vector.
+The last command takes considerably more iterations to compute the pagerank vector.
-(My code takes 685 iterations for this call, and about 10 iterations for all the others.)

 This raises the question: Why does the second command (with the `--alpha` option but without the `--filter_ratio`) option not take a long time to run?
 The answer is that the $P$ graph for <https://www.lawfareblog.com> naturally has a large eigengap and so is fast to compute for all alpha values,